 I can help you short sale your property and get back on your feet.
+I can also help you buy a short sale.
 Send me an e-mail at GeorgeKiefer@gmail.com.
 I will contact you for a free consultation.

 When we talk, I will explain how the process works in detail and answer any questions you may have.
 Or, if you prefer, you can call me at (512) 970-0709

 Discover how other sellers successfully completed a short sale and request a free consultation by clicking here.